loopwerk/loopwerk.io/content/articles/2025-06-18-garbage-in-garbage-out.md

 - Which parts of the codebase to touch (and more importantly, which to leave alone)
 - How to maintain backward compatibility
 - Where to add concurrency primitives without introducing race conditions
-- When to stop optimizing (making the code massively more complex for a 2% speed increase isn’t worth it)
+- When to stop optimizing (making the code massively more complex for a 2% speed increase isn't worth it)

 None of these decisions could be made by Claude.
 It could suggest options, sure, but evaluating those options required understanding the broader context of the project, its users, and its goals.